keithwhor/NtSeq/README.md

 Additionally, **NtSeq** comes with a novel, highly optimized exhaustive sequence mapping / comparison tool known as **MatchMap** that allows you to *find all ungapped alignments between two degenerate nucleotide sequences, ordered by the number of matches*.
 Also provided is a list of results showing the number of each match count, which can be useful for determining if certain sequences or variations are over-represented in a target genome.
 (P-values, unfortunately, are out of the scope of this project.)

 **MatchMap** uses bit operations to exhaustively scan a search sequence at a rate of over 10x faster than a standard naive alignment implementation that uses string comparisons.
 It can run at a rate of **approximately 500,000,000 nucleotide comparisons per second** on a 2.4GHz processor.

-Benchmarks are included in this repository which can be easily run from the command line using node / npm. :)
+Tests and benchmarks are included in this repository which can be easily run from the command line using node / npm. :)

 ## Installation